backand/docs/source/includes/_common_use_cases.md

 ### Configuring the connection to Backand

-To Enable Back with, you’ll need to update your Ionic Creator app’s 'Other JS' section to include a new file name - bkndconfig.js.
+To Enable Back with, you’ll need to update your Ionic Creator app’s **Other JS** section to include a new file name - bkndconfig.js.
 In this file, replace the entire contents with the following code:

 ```javascript
 angular.module('app.config', [])